cosmic-zip/witch_craft/README.md

 # linux-evil-toolkit

-## Um novo projeto está sendo criado, o projeto Zynix e uma evolução desse framework.
+## A new project is being created, the Zynix project and an evolution of this framework.
 ## ZYNIX >> https://github.com/th3void/zynix

 ![back to hacking 2021](https://user-images.githubusercontent.com/36008397/103249890-1dbbf280-4950-11eb-9516-e9c4193124e8.png)